DongFengZero/COCOON24/README.md

 2. The I/O evaluation algorithm for the composite method described in Appendix B has been expanded upon with a more comprehensive analytical framework, which is currently undergoing journal review.
 To avoid impacting the review process, this section will be republished after acceptance by the journal.
 (Coming Soon)

+3. Due to the author's limited understanding of the theory, the analytical process described in the paper still has some shortcomings and deficiencies.
+If you are interested in providing guidance, please feel free to contact me via email.
+If I can continue in academia, I also hope to learn something in this area, and I would be extremely grateful.

 ## Some additional explanations on NAS task applications (skip if not interested)

 Our exploratory experiments on NAS tasks are particularly grateful for the work on Efficient Neural Architecture Search (ENAS).